 QuickBooks will also mark the invoice as PAID.
 To display the paid invoice, just click on the Paid status and it will pull up as indicated below.

-That wraps up the lesson on receiving payments from customers.
-The next lesson in our QuickBooks Online Training Course will be How to Create Sales Receipts.
-In this lesson, we will explain what a sales receipt is, why you should create sales receipts, how to create a sales receipt in QuickBooks Online, and the impact this will have on your financial statements.
+That wraps up How to Receive Payments in QuickBooks Online.
+In our next tutorial, we will show you How to Create Sales Receipts, what a sales receipt is, why you should create sales receipts, how to create a sales receipt in QuickBooks Online, and the impact this will have on your financial statements.